code-423n4/2023-07-amphora-findings/data/kaveyjoe-G.md

 2 .
 Target : https://github.com/code-423n4/2023-07-amphora/blob/main/core/solidity/contracts/core/Vault.sol

-Changed require to if for modifier checks:  change the require statements inside the modifiers to if conditions for better gas optimization.
+- Change require to if for modifier checks:  change the require statements inside the modifiers to if conditions for better gas optimization.
 This is because require statements consume more gas when they revert, which can be avoided for modifier checks.

-Consolidated require statements: In functions where multiple require statements were used, consolidate them into a single require statement to reduce gas costs.
+- Consolidaterequire statements: In functions where multiple require statements were used, consolidate them into a single require statement to reduce gas costs.

-Simplified modifier logic:  simplifiy the modifier logic by using the require statement directly inside the modifier instead of using an if condition.
+- Simplifiy modifier logic:  simplifiy the modifier logic by using the require statement directly inside the modifier instead of using an if condition.

-Removed redundant checks: In some places, redundant checks were present, such as checking if an array length is zero before a loop. remove these redundant checks for gas optimization.
+- Remove redundant checks: In some places, redundant checks were present, such as checking if an array length is zero before a loop. remove these redundant checks for gas optimization.

-Removed unnecessary unchecked blocks: In the claimRewards function, the unchecked blocks were not necessary, so  remove them.
+- Remove unnecessary unchecked blocks: In the claimRewards function, the unchecked blocks were not necessary, so  remove them.

-Reduced scope of variables: reduce the scope of some variables to only where they are needed to minimize gas costs.
+- Reduced scope of variables: reduce the scope of some variables to only where they are needed to minimize gas costs.

-Reordered modifier checks: In the depositERC20 function,  move the check for token registration and amount validation to the beginning of the function to avoid unnecessary token transfers.
+- Reordered modifier checks: In the depositERC20 function,  move the check for token registration and amount validation to the beginning of the function to avoid unnecessary token transfers.

-Simplified claimableRewards function: In the claimableRewards function, simpliy the calculation of rewards by combining some statements and avoiding unnecessary loops.
+- Simplifiy claimableRewards function: In the claimableRewards function, simpliy the calculation of rewards by combining some statements and avoiding unnecessary loops.

-Combined variable declarations:  combine some variable declarations into single lines to reduce gas costs.
+- Combine variable declarations:  combine some variable declarations into single lines to reduce gas costs.

 Here's an optimized version of the vault Contract: